Skip to content

 2. Delete the VisioForge content from Assets/:

-3. Assets/StreamingAssets/VisioForge/ — the native runtime (~300 files).
+3. Assets/StreamingAssets/VisioForge/ — the Windows native runtime.

-4. Assets/VisioForge/ — the one-time setup helper.
+8. Assets/VisioForge/ — the one-time setup helper and link.xml.

-8. Delete the project's Library/ folder (next to Assets/) to clear the cached import state.
+11. Delete the project's Library/ folder (next to Assets/) to clear the cached import state.
 Unity regenerates it on the next open (the first launch is slower).

 Upgrading: import the new .unitypackage over the old one — the managed-plugin GUIDs are deterministic, so Unity overwrites the existing assets in place and references are preserved.
 If you are coming from a much older package or see duplicated DLLs in Assets/Plugins/, do a clean removal (steps above) first, then import the new package.